 The Rustat Conferences are chaired by Professor Ian White, Master of Jesus College, Van Eck Profesor of Engineering and Deputy Vice-Chancellor of the University of Cambridge.

-In 2009-2012 the Rustat Conferences have addressed the following themes: the Future of Research Intensive Universities; UK Manufacturing; Cyber Security - An Assessment of the Threat; The Future of Democracy; Infrastructure and the Future of Society: Energy, Cities & Water.
-In 2012 the conferences will address Geopolitics of Oil and Energy.
+In 2009-2016 the Rustat Conferences have addressed a broad range of vital issues including: Machine Super Intelligence; Inequality; the UK North-South Divide; the Future of Research Intensive Universities; UK Manufacturing; Cyber Security - An Assessment of the Threat; Big Data Analytics; Financial Technology; the Future of Democracy; the Geopolitics of Oil and Energy; Infrastructure and the Future of Society: Energy, Cities & Water.
 The

 inaugural Rustat Conference in May 2009 discussed the Economic Crisis